Political positions of Hillary Clinton: LGBT rights

-On May 1, 2003, Hilary cosponsored the Local Law Enforcement Enhancement Act of 2003.
-One June 12, 2003, Clinton cosponsored the Domestic Partnership Benefits and Obligations Act of 2003.
-On October 2, 2003, Clinton cosponsored the Employment Non-Discrimination Act of 2003.
-On June 15, 2004, Clinton voted in favor of S.Amdt.3183 to the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005.
-On June 23, 2004, Clinton voted in favor of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005 On July 14, 2004, Clinton voted against the motion to invoke cloture on the Federal Marriage Amendment.
+In May 2003, Clinton cosponsored the Local Law Enforcement Enhancement Act of 2003.
+In June, she cosponsored the Domestic Partnership Benefits and Obligations Act of 2003.
+In October, Clinton cosponsored the Employment Non-Discrimination Act of 2003.
+In June 2004, Clinton voted in favor of S.Amdt.3183 to the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005, as well as the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005.
+In July, Clinton voted against the motion to invoke cloture on the Federal Marriage Amendment.
 Clinton received a score of 88% on the Human Rights Campaign 108th Congress scorecard.